-Table 14 - Organisation - Aivit Element (abstract) Classifica tion Name Туре Cardinali ty Description ::> ::> DataManagedObject ::> ORGANISATION inherits from DATA MANAGED OBJECT.
-"PK" id OrganisationIdType 1:1 Identifier of ORGANISATION. (abstract) "AK" PublicCode xsd:normalizedString 0:1 Alternative public identifier of ORGANISATION.
+Table 14 - Organisation - AME Element (abstract) Classifica tion Name Туре Cardinali ty Description ::> ::> DataManagedObject ::> ORGANISATION inherits from DATA MANAGED OBJECT.
+"PK" id OrganisationIdType 1:1 Identifier of ORGANISATION. (abstract)

+"AK" PublicCode xsd:normalizedString 0:1 Alternative public identifier of ORGANISATION.
+"AK" PrivateCode PrivateCode 0:1 Alternative identifier of ORGANISATION.
 "AK" CompanyNumber xsd:normalizedString 0:1 Registration number of ORGANISATION as a legally incorporated body.
+"AK" External- OrganisationRef ExternalObjectRef 0:1 An alternative code that uniquely identifies the ORGANISATION.
+Specifically, for use in AVMS systems and for VDV compatibility.
 Name xsd:normalizedString 0:1 Name of ORGANISATION.
 ShortName MultilingualString 0:1 Short name of ORGANISATION.
 LegalName MultilingualString 0:1 Legal name of ORGANISATION.
+TradingName MultilingualString 0:1 Trading name of ORGANISATION.
 NB EPIP advocates use of Brand name (instead of TradingName).
-FXCP Use Trading name. se a Branding element for the Brand Name. "cntd" alternativeNames AlternativeName 0: Alternative names for ORGANISATION.
+EIRE_NP Use Trading name. se a Branding element for the Brand Name. "cntd" alternativeNames AlternativeName 0: Alternative names for ORGANISATION.
 Use for aliases (whereas AlternativeText is for providing translations).
-Description MultilingualString 0:1 Further description of ORGANISATION. "cntd" "cntd" ContactDetails ContactDetails 0:1 Contact details for ORGANISATION for public use. "cntd" "FK" OrganisationType TypeOfOrganisationEnum 0:1 1:1 Type of ORGANISATION. "cntd" "cntd" ownResponsibility- Sets ResponsibilitySet ResponibilitySetRef 0: Own RESPONSIBILITY SETs.
-ResponsibilitySet ResponibilitySetRef
+Description MultilingualString 0:1 Further description of ORGANISATION.
+Remarks MultilingualString 0:1 Further remarks about ORGANISATION, "cntd" Locale Locale 0:1 Locale of ORGANISATION specifying time zone, language, etc. "cntd" ContactDetails ContactDetails 0:1 Contact details for ORGANISATION for public use. "cntd" PrivateContact- Details ContactDetails 0:1 Contact details for ORGANISATION for privileged use, for example for immediate access to control centres.
+"FK" OrganisationType TypeOfOrganisationEnum 0:1 1:1 Type of ORGANISATION. authority, operator railOperator, railFreightOperator, statutoryBody, facilityOperator, travelAgent, servicedOrganisation, retailConsortium, other "cntd" typesOfOrganisation TypeOfOrganisationRef 0: References to a TYPE of ORGANISATION that classifies it.
+Status xsd:boolean 0:1 Whether the organisation is active.
+Default is 'true'. "cntd" ValidityPeriod ValidityCondition+ 0:1 VALIDITY Condition for organisation (deprecated: ValidityCondition is now inherited from EntityInVersion) "cntd" parts OrganisationPart 0: Any component parts of an ORGANISATION, that is OPERATIONAL UNITS or DEPARTMENTS. "cntd" ownResponsibility- Sets ResponsibilitySet ResponsibilitySetRef 0: Own RESPONSIBILITY SETs. "cntd" delegated- ResponsibilitySet ResponsibilitySet ResponsibilitySetRef 0:1 Other ORGANISATION to which this one delegates one or more roles implementation.
+"FK" delegatedFrom (OrganisationRef)+ 0:1 Other Organisation that delegates to this Organisation.
+(TAP TSI B1.)

-6.3.4 Operator
+8.3.4 Operator

-ORGANISATION is specialised to define the concerns that run Public Transport, specifically OPERATORS of Transport and AUTHORITies.
+ORGANISATION is specialised to define the concerns that run Public Transport, specifically OPERATORs of Transport and AUTHORITies.
 Collectively these are called TRANSPORT ORGANISATIONs and are generally interchangeable in the schema, that is an AUTHORITY can be used in most places where an OPERATOR is indicated.